You’re going to die, so stop being a whiny baby.

 Find like-minded friends.
 It was through admirable friendship with the Buddha that his disciples found liberation.
 When Ananda observed that admirable friendship was the “half of the holy life,” the Buddha interrupted, “Don’t say that, Ananda.
 Don’t say that.
 Admirable friendship, admirable companionship, admirable camaraderie is actually the whole of the holy life” (Samyutta Nikaya).

-To read more see the Special Section on Self-Help, “Let it All Go.”
+Read the rest of the Special Section on Buddhism and Self-Help, “Let it All Go”

 Start your day with a fresh perspective